“As the air to a bird or the sea to a fish, so is the Internet to the ads” – William Blake if he lived in 2024.

 Non-Standard Placements

 Sometimes, we all hit the “rebel phase” and want to try something different.
 In the case of non-standard ads, they are the non-standard (hehe) way of fighting “banner blindness.”
-They are more expensive but may give you a much better engagement.
+These programmatic ad placements are more expensive but may give you a much better engagement.

 Think of non-standard display ads placements as “risk-reward” units for experienced web page owners; they include:

 Interscroller is a valid alternative to interstitials.
 It is an expandable banner that takes over the screen once you scroll to reveal 85% of ad placement.
-It’s easy to skip, it adapts its size to the user’s devices, and it provides a sort of native experience.
+This digital ad type is easy to skip, it adapts its size to the user’s devices, and it provides a sort of native experience.

-Pop-under is a less-annoying evolution of pop-up ads.
-They appear on the full screen behind an active browser window.
+Pop-under is a less annoying evolution of pop-up ads.
+These digital ad placements appear on the full screen behind an active browser window.
 Pop-under ads bring good eCPM, but they are still irritating as hell, so most ad guidelines advise against using those.

 The floating ad that lasts for 15-30 seconds and kind of floats in the same browser window is an interstitial.
-These are yet another attempt to replace pop-ups, but floaters look significantly better and bring high revenue.
+These ad placement examples are yet another attempt to replace pop-ups, but floaters look significantly better and bring high revenue.

-If you don’t mind using the space behind the main content, multi-image and multi-HTML5 skins are just for you.
+If you don’t mind using the ad position behind the main content, multi-image, and multi-HTML5 skins are just for you.
 The first serves a static set of images, and the second – is a dynamic creative, but both are relatively non-intrusive ways to add some extra inventory.

 Which Ad Placement Strategy is Best for Your Business?

 Phew, that was a lot to cover.
-By now, you probably have an overdose of information; at least, I certainly did while preparing this article.
+By now, you probably have overdosed on ad placement optimization; at least, I certainly did while preparing this article.
 This heading aims to organize all that mess in the reader’s mind and clarify everything by giving ad placement examples and tips for websites.

 Let’s start with the most common and popular media type – news blogs.
-The content of those usually consists of text articles diluted with occasional videos.
+Their content usually consists of text articles diluted with occasional videos.
 The best ad formats for news blog resources are:

 The 4 horsemen of desktop banner ad placement are the foundation of successful ad placement.
 Remember our advice on each of those.
 Don’t overuse a single banner ad size; put leaderboards above the fold, put rectangles within the text, and place wide skyscrapers at the sidebar.

 Forbes does that, so why shouldn’t you?
-In-feed outstream videos work best for websites with editorial content like articles.
+In-feed outstream ad placement solutions work best for websites with editorial content like articles.
 The bottom right corner on mute – is the perfect placement for these guys.

 Instead of using interstitials, try using interscrollers.
-These ads fluidly adapt to the user’s device, are easy to fill, and they don’t mess with the user experience too much.
+These ad placements fluidly adapt to the user’s device, are easy to fill, and they don’t mess with the user experience too much.

 In-feed and content recommendations are indispensable for content-focused resources.
 They are easy to buy and implement.
 Branded ads will probably require a content maker’s professional hand, but users like these above all else.

-Firstly, in-stream videos are 100% compatible with CTV and OTT.
+Firstly, in-stream video ad placements are 100% compatible with CTV and OTT.
 Secondly, users expect to see them, so they won’t get discouraged from watching another YouTube pre-roll.
 Moreover, most streaming platforms today use in-stream ads so you won’t stand out negatively.

 Using Epom’s non-standard VAST formats would be a great idea for this scenario.
 There are three effective options for you:

 VAST non-linear are clickable images that overlay the video player while it keeps playing.
-They are more lightweight than regular video ads and less intrusive than in-stream.
+They are more lightweight than regular video ad placement examples and less intrusive than in-stream.

-Outstream video ads will serve well too, but not every video streaming platform app supports these.
-Therefore, these display ad placements suit sites with free editorial/video content best.
+Outstream video ads will serve well, too, but not every video streaming platform app supports these types of digital ads.
+Therefore, they suit sites with free editorial/video content best.

 Yup, a semi-transparent floater at the foot of the video screen is easy to produce, easy to place, and it’s not that intrusive.
 Truly, a non-standard (you may be getting tired of this joke) way to drive revenue.

-Multi-image and multi HTML5 skins are the perfect “men for the job.”
-Users view content in fullscreen anyways, so why miss out on placing some ads?
+Multi-image and multi-HTML5 skins are the perfect “men for the job.”
+Users view content on fullscreen anyway, so why miss out on placing some ads?

 When scrolling through marketplaces, the user is surrounded by myriads of offers and price tags.
 There are two ways to place an ad in this scenario: either make it blend in or let the ad scream about its nature to draw attention.